brownrw8/great-big-example-application/README.md

-    2. To make something new as an expert would do it, it's much easier to copy and modify, or study and emulate, an exact thing made by experts, no matter how complex, than to synthesize the missing details removed for the sake of "simplicity", out of nothing, no matter how simple.
+    2. To make something new as an expert would do it, it's much easier to copy and modify, or study and emulate, an exact thing made by experts, no matter how complex, than to synthesize the missing details removed for the sake of simplicity, out of nothing, no matter how simple.
 To do the latter requires full comprehension of a menagerie of inconsistent learning materials in inconsistent contexts, all but one of which approaches you will ultimately reject and count as wasted learn time.
 I did that to make this; it's not fun.
 To do the former you copy, find/replace, modify, and compare what you're making